 Below is information on current or planned SMUD projects requiring CEQA reports.
-Click on an item for more information pertaining to it.
-Large documents are best viewed using the Google Chrome browser.

 - View Final Initial Study and Mitigated Negative Declaration

-SMUD's Habitat Conservation Plan
+- Appendix B: Habitat Conservation Plan

 - View the Final Environmental Impact Report

+SMUD plans to prepare an environmental impact report (EIR) for the project to satisfy the requirements of the California Environmental Quality Act (CEQA) (Public Resources Code [PRC] Section 21000 et seq.) and will serve as the lead agency for CEQA compliance.
 The purpose of publishing the Draft EIR is to provide sufficient information about the project and its potential environmental impacts to allow agencies and interested parties the opportunity to provide a meaningful response related to the scope and content of the Draft EIR, including mitigation measures that should be considered and alternatives that should be addressed.

 Station A Substation Rebuild and Relocation Project

 SMUD is proposing to rebuild, reconfigure, and relocate portions of the Station A Substation at 6th and H Streets in the City of Sacramento.
 The proposed project includes installing new electrical equipment on a 1.3-acre site located directly to the north of the existing substation, relocating existing underground transmission and distribution lines and decommissioning portions of the equipment located at the existing substation.